Green and Healthy Housing

 NCHH placed special emphasis on “greening” the more than 100 million existing housing units, particularly affordable housing units, across the country, the goal being to create new opportunities to retrofit existing housing to provide high-quality, durable homes that also promote health.
 This project enabled NCHH to develop the tools for our partners to improve both housing and health status, which is why the green building effort is so important.

-Nuevo Amanecer – The Greening of a Farmworker Community [pdf] Viking Terrace – Advent of a Green Community [pdf] Wheeler Terrace – Rebuilding a Community Through Healthy Green Innovation [pdf] Seattle High Point – A New Prescription for Asthma Sufferers [pdf] Two Shades of Green: Saving Money and Protecting Public Health in Affordable Housing [pdf]
+Nuevo Amanecer – The Greening of a Farmworker Community [pdf] Viking Terrace – The Advent of a Green Community [pdf] Wheeler Terrace – Rebuilding a Community Through Healthy Green Innovation [pdf] Seattle High Point – A New Prescription for Asthma Sufferers: Healthier Homes [pdf] Two Shades of Green: Saving Money and Protecting Public Health in Affordable Housing [pdf]

 Radon-Resistant Construction: Low-Rise Multi-Family Housing [pdf] Improving Ventilation in Multi-Family Buildings that Do Not Have Fan-Powered Ventilation [pdf] Improving Ventilation in Existing or New Buildings with Central Roof Exhaust [pdf] Improving Ventilation New and Existing Multifamily Unit Buildings with Individual Unit Ventilation Systems [pdf] Green and Healthy Housing Priorities for Homeowners [pdf] Potential Chemicals Found in Building Materials [url] Building Product Standards [url]

-Creating Healthy, Green, Affordable Housing Part I [wmv] Creating Healthy, Green, Affordable Housing Part II [wmv] Creating Healthy, Green, Affordable Housing Part III [wmv] A Healthy Home Assessment [wmv] EnergyPlusHealth – Adding Health to an Energy Retrofit [wmv] Basic Home Maintenance [wmv] Green and Healthy Remodeling [wmv]
+Creating Healthy, Green, and Affordable Housing (Part 1) [wmv] Creating Healthy, Green, and Affordable Housing (Part 2) [wmv] Creating Healthy, Green, and Affordable Housing (Part 3) [wmv] A Healthy Home Assessment [wmv] EnergyPlusHealth – Including Health in Your Home’s Energy Retrofit [wmv] Healthy Tips for Basic Home Maintenance [wmv] Healthy Kitchen and Bathroom Remodeling [wmv]